 If you have questions or need guidance, please contact our helpline team.

-For additional support, you can access our counselling service, mentoring and befriending.
+For additional support, you can access our counselling service and befriending.
 You may also benefit from our treatment buddies.

-To continue living independently, Skills for Seeing can help you make the best use of the vision you have and Connect by Tech can show you how to use a range of technology.
+To continue living independently, Skills for Seeing can help you make the best use of the vision you have and Connect by Tech can advise on what technology is available and how to use access it.

 Want to find out more about any of our services above?